MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 coefficient of determination: r² = (r)²

-Your Casio's regression mode gives a, b and r directly — use the formulas as a sanity check.
+A scientific calculator's regression mode returns a, b and r directly — use the formulas as a sanity check.

 🧠